 At the core of the bazaar style is the belief that team members are competent, self-motivated, and capable of aided self-direction.
 They encourage their team to explore their interests, share their ideas, and contribute their skills to further the team’s goals.
 This approach can also foster a culture of openness and trust among the members of the organization, who can learn from each other, support each other, and challenge each other.

-• By industry - The self direction of the bazaar model wouldn’t be a good fit for the military given the stakes, while the rigidity of the cathedral model would not excel in a fast-paced startup given the need for experimentation and adaptation.
+- By industry—The self-direction of the bazaar model wouldn’t be a good fit for the military, given the stakes.
+The cathedral model’s rigidity would suffocate a fast-paced startup that needs room to experiment.

-• By individual - A more junior engineer is going to need the structure and clarity offered by the cathedral model, while a more senior engineer might feel constrained, preferring the freedom to roam and find interesting challenges that the bazaar model offers.
-Likewise, some individuals are less comfortable living with ambiguity, while others prefer uncertainty, and the opportunity for autonomy that comes with it.
+- By individual—A junior engineer needs the structure and clarity the cathedral model provides—“here’s the issue, here’s the approach, and here’s an example PR to reference.”
+A senior engineer might chafe at that much direction, preferring freedom to find problems nobody’s filed yet and propose solutions the team hadn’t considered.
+Likewise, some people are less comfortable living with ambiguity, while others prefer uncertainty and the autonomy that comes with it.

-• By role - Outside engineering, you might expect the cathedral model to work well for a line cook, where the recipe is well defined and consistency is key, while the bazaar model might work better for a chef, where creativity and experimentation are valued as they seek to create new dishes.
+- By role—Outside engineering, the cathedral model fits a line cook—the recipe is well-defined and consistency is everything.
+The bazaar model fits chefs who value creativity and experimentation as they seek to create new dishes.

-As a manager, you should ask yourself: are you building a cathedral or a bazaar?
-And as an employee, you should ask yourself: do you prefer working in a cathedral or a bazaar?
-And most importantly, are you and your manager on the same page?
+Cathedral and bazaar aren’t personality traits—they’re management operating systems you can swap depending on the moment.
+For distributed teams, the default should lean bazaar (autonomy plus transparency), but knowing when to shift toward cathedral matters just as much.
+As a manager, ask yourself: are you building a cathedral or a bazaar?
+As an IC, ask yourself: do you prefer working in a cathedral or a bazaar?
+And most importantly—are you and your manager on the same page?
+Get the balance right, and your team ships better work with less friction.